sudgy/nintendo_translations/README.md

 Wujing: Gojo\
 Chao seems to be an original character.

+This game plays around with the language much more than the others.
+While I tried to translate these things as best I could, there were a few spots that I just couldn't come up with a good translation.
+I also feel like there were many jokes that went over my head and I just wrote what was originally written.
+I apologize for this.

-This game plays around with the text adventure format a bit more than the previous games, and as a result, the scripting approach doesn't quite work in a few sections.
+This game messes with the text adventure format a bit more than the previous games, and as a result, the scripting approach doesn't quite work in a few sections.
 I couldn't implement the screen shaking in a way that was completely perfect.
 One especially annoying thing is that there's a few moments where sprites go over the text, so I have to stop showing my translations when that happens.
 If the script is working fine and then you suddenly see Japanese text, check if any of the sprites are doing something funky.
 If they are, the Japanese text there is intentional.

 If you've played Shin Onigashima using my scripts, you may notice that the text